Kelly Piquet: Early life and education

+Career

+During college, she took an internship in fashion and decided to continue working in the area.
+She worked at Vogue Latinoamerica, Bergdorf Goodman, KCD PR agency, in addition to being a columnist for Marie Claire magazine.

-As a model, Piquet posed for PatBO and Lucas Boccalão, in addition she has walked the catwalk in some fashion shows.
+As a model, Piquet posed for PatBO and Lucas Boccalão.
+She has walked the ramp in some fashion shows.

 In April 2015, Piquet became responsible for Formula E social media coverage.

 Personal life

-In January 2017, Piquet began dating the Russian Formula One driver Daniil Kvyat.
-She has a daughter with Kvyat, born in July 2019.
-In December of the same year the relationship came to an end.
-She has been publicly dating Dutch two time Formula One World Champion Max Verstappen since January 2021.
+In January 2017, Piquet began dating Russian Formula One driver Daniil Kvyat.
+Piquet and Kvyat welcomed a daughter in July 2019.
+In December 2019, it was announced that Piquet and Kvyat had separated.

+Piquet has been in a relationship with Formula One driver Max Verstappen since 2020.
+In 2025, their daughter Lily was born.